stockmind/gpd-pocket-screen-indicator/README.md

 **This packages is not compatible with Ansible-playbook setup due to rotation scripts that may conflict.
 Clean your system before use this.**

+This is an indipendent module of this main project: https://github.com/stockmind/gpd-pocket-ubuntu-respin It can work without that setup but is *recommended* to run into an environment configured with those project files.

 # Install

 ## Required dependencies